 - Investing in personal and professional relationships

 You should obviously not aim to pursue all these activities at the same time, and many may not even be right for you.
-These are just for illustration purposes—what’s a high-leverage activity for someone may be a low-leverage activity for you.
-Instead of blindly choosing levers to activate in your life and work, reclaim your time and energy by identifying your own personal levers.
+These are for illustration purposes — what a high-leverage activity is for someone may be a low-leverage activity for you.

 Clarifying your highest leverage activities

 - Document your daily activities.
 The first step is to get an idea of the way you currently spend your time and energy.
 We very often overestimate or underestimate the time we spend on certain activities.
 Time seems to contract when we’re having fun, and to expand for boring tasks.
-But time perception does not correlate with leverage.
+But time perception doesn’t correlate with leverage.
 Spend a few days tracking how you spend your work days.
-You can even install a timer to help with accuracy.
+You can even install a time-tracking app to help with accuracy.

-- Highlight the tasks you are best suited for.
+- Highlight the tasks you feel best suited for.
 Better yet: focus on the tasks only you can do.
-Because of your unique set of skills, interests, and connections, some tasks will be both easier and more enjoyable to you than to somebody else—as well as better performed by you in some cases.
+Because of your unique set of skills, interests, and connections, some tasks will be both easier and more enjoyable to you than to somebody else — as well as better performed by you in some cases.
 For instance, someone on your team may be better suited to create and design a business presentation; another team member may be the strongest person for cold emailing and conducting initial meetings; but you may be the best person for the final negotiation.

 - Choose your levers.
 First, be selective.
 While high-leverage activities lead to outsized results compared to the time and energy investment, you still only have a limited number of hours available to you.
 Ideally, try to keep your list of high-leverage activities to 2-3 items at most.
 Then, make sure to commit to these levers: let your team know about your focus areas; delegate tasks you are not the best suited for; automate repetitive and energy-draining activities; hire contractors for what cannot be automated.